acy003/TFG_Sky_Classification/README.md

 Additionally you can find the report and annexes inside of the doc folder.

 ## Dataset
-As the dataset used is not open source, access request to it and more information can be found here (the dataset is only avaiable in .mat format to the public): [TristánC.
+As the dataset used is not open source, access request to it and more information can be found here (the dataset is only available in .mat format to the public): [TristánC.
 A. 2021.
 Neural network Database. ](http://hdl.handle.net/10259/5896)